 The Authority also provides postretirement healthcare benefits administered through a trust under a defined benefit plan to all employees who have met the years of service requirement and who retire from the Authority on or after attaining age 55 or become permanently disabled.
-Effective for the plan year ended December 31, 2017, the Plan adopted GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, and the Authority adopted GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, for the fiscal year ended June 30, 2018.
-For purposes of measuring the net OPEB liability (asset), deferred outflows or inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Virginia Housing Development Authority Retiree Health Care Plan (the Plan) and additions to or deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by the Plan.
+Effective for the plan year ended December 31, 2017, the Plan adopted GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, and the Authority adopted GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pension Plans, for the fiscal year ended June 30, 2018.
+For purposes of measuring the net OPEB liability (asset), deferred outflows or inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Virginia Housing Development Authority Retiree Health Care Plan (the Plan) and additions to or deductions from the Plan.
 For this purpose, the Plan recognized benefit payments when due and payable in accordance with the benefit terms of the Plan.
 Investments are reported at fair value, except for money market investments that have a maturity at the time of purchase of one year or less, which are reported at cost, which approximates fair value.